agawady/travix/README.md

 2. Money formatting and validation.
 3. Validations for nummber of passengers and IATA Codes.
 4. Unit tests to cover total price calculations and all the above validations
-5. Calling the supplier services asynchronically.
+5. Calling the supplier services in threads.